iip-ecosphere/platform/platform/support/support.aas/README.md

-# Basic support and AAS abstraction Component in the Support Layer of the IIP-Ecosphere platform
+# Basic support and AAS abstraction Component in the Support Layer of the oktoflow platform

 ## Asset Administration Shell (AAS)

-Asset Administration Shell (AAS) abstraction to ease use of AAS in IIP-Ecosphere and to make the integration of AAS implementations more flexible/stable.
+Asset Administration Shell (AAS) abstraction to ease use of AAS in oktoflow and to make the integration of AAS implementations more flexible/stable.
 For now, we not aim to be complete here rather than useful for the the project at the actual point in time.
 Also provides explicit support for distributed/deferred building of AAS parts.

-For now, this component also contains the most basic utility classes of the IIP-Ecosphere platform.
+For now, this component also contains the most basic utility classes of the oktoflow platform.
 Might be that we factor them out in a future version, but so far it is just a single class and its test.

 We apply the following principles (with links also in the package description of ``de.iip_ecosphere.platform.support.aas``: